Can you describe the significance of Vets Now’s EBVM work?

 What is the biggest challenge facing the business?

 Our biggest challenge is ensuring all of our vets and vet nurses are confident in their roles and can balance enjoying their jobs with the other important things in their lives.
 This isn’t a challenge unique to Vets Now.
 The veterinary profession is increasingly aware how important it is that vets and vet nurses are in roles that fulfil and challenge them as well as giving them the opportunity to develop themselves within their career.
-Emergency work is hugely enjoyable, and you get a tremendous high from saving the life of a critically ill patient, but you need to be able to make decisions rapidly often with incomplete information.
-That has the potential to be stressful if don't have the proper training or environment.
+Emergency work is hugely enjoyable, and you get a tremendous high from saving the life of a critically-ill patient, but you need to be able to make decisions rapidly often with incomplete information.
+That has the potential to be stressful if you don't have the proper training or environment.

 Vets Now has just turned 15.
 Where do you see it in another 15 years?

 Still leading the way in emergency and critical care and still driving clinical standards forwards.
 We must work hard to ensure our environment — and the systems we have in place — support the highest quality emergency medicine.
 It’s essential that our positive, no blame culture is maintained regardless of our growth.
-Alongside that I am sure there will be increasing integration between our out-of-hours clinics and our 24-hour hospitals.
+Alongside that, I am sure there will be increasing integration between our out-of-hours clinics and our 24-hour hospitals.

 Amanda graduated from Cambridge University in 1998.
 She undertook further clinical training at the Royal Veterinary College and the University of Pennsylvania and is Board certified in both internal medicine and emergency and critical care.
 Amanda was a lecturer in ECC at the Royal Veterinary College from 2003 to 2008 where she was also co-director of the blood transfusion service and head of the intensive care unit.
 In September 2008, she took up the post of clinical director at Vets Now.
 Amanda also holds the position of president of EVECCS.